mickewasowski/obsidian-vault/nodes/neovim.md

 We put the init.lua in the below directory:
 `~/.config/nvim/init.lua`

+> [!warning] If you get an error `can't open file for writing: no such file or directory` then you first need to create the directory as follows:
+> `mkdir -p ~/.config/nvim`

 `nvim ~/.config/nvim/init.lua` this is how we open the file and then we write the file with `:w`